 Just as man’s highest calling and purpose is found only when we put God first, our greatest failings have their roots in putting ourselves first.
 Original sin was the result of Adam and Eve putting themselves before God; putting their reasoning before His command; giving in to the temptation that they were somehow missing out if they remained under God’s authority.
 When man chose to put himself first, sin, and all the suffering and misery it brings, found entrance into the world (Rom 5:12), and our relationship with God was broken by our rebellion (Rom 1:21, 25).

 The gospel is God’s message to fallen man, telling us how we can be restored to right relationship with Him.
 Since the root problem is man putting himself first, the goal of the gospel is to restore God to His rightful position of being first in our life in every way.
 Yet, the gospel is frequently reduced to a people-centered message of personal salvation.
 The message I hear most Christians and churches proclaiming is “God loves you and has a wonderful plan for your life”.
 While this is certainly true, it is only a portion of the truth, and if the gospel is reduced to this message alone, it is not actually the gospel of the Bible that restores right relationship with God.

+A study of the scriptures reveals an aspect of the gospel that is generally ignored by today’s Christian culture.
 The gospel message focuses first on who Jesus is, not on what he has done for us.
 This emphasis is communicated consistently throughout the scriptures.
 In the Bible, when someone is proclaiming the gospel, they typically start with who Jesus is; they establish his position of authority and our accountability to him before they talk about what he has done for us.
 Look at these statements that are made in the context of proclaiming the gospel.

 Exalted to the right hand of God… (Acts 2:33)